kubedb/cli/docs/concepts/databases/elasticsearch.md

 ### spec.replicas

 `spec.replicas` is an optional field that can be used if `spec.topology` is not specified.
 This field specifies the number of pods in the Elasticsearch cluster.
 The default value of this field is 1.

+### spec.authPlugin

+`spec.authPlugin` is an optional field that specifies which plugin to use for authentication.
+Currently, this field accepts `None` or `SearchGuard`.
+By default, KubeDB uses [Search Guard](https://github.com/floragunncom/search-guard) for authentication.
+If you specify `None` in this field, KubeDB will disable Search Guard plugin and your database will not be protected anymore.

 ### spec.enableSSL